Similar to most industries, the freight industry is heavily impacted by economics, climate, and most of all – technology.

 Spot-buy rates are influenced by the available space on an aircraft, ship or the availability and location of a semi-truck.
 You can compare spot-buy rate fluctuation to buying an airplane ticket, usually the farther you book in advance, the cheaper it gets.
 And if an airline hasn’t sold enough tickets, they will lower prices before the departure date.

-Many in the freight industry assume spot freight rates are inherently cheaper, as it’s a competitive environment where freight brokers complete with each other to achieve the lower price.
-However this isn’t always the case.
-According to data from InTek Freight and Logistics, spot rates increased 60 percent over a twelve month period.
-This type of increase would devastate any business using primarily spot freight, and is much higher than standard market fluctuations.
+Many in the freight industry assume spot freight rates are inherently cheaper, as it’s a competitive environment where freight brokers compete with each other to achieve the lower price.
+However, this isn’t always the case.
+According to data from InTek Freight and Logistics, spot rates increased 60 percent over a twelve-month period.
+This type of increase would devastate any business using primarily spot freight and is much higher than standard market fluctuations.